skorulis/online-money/_posts/sites/2016-09-18-swagbucks.markdown

 Overall
 -------

-* Swagbucks is a pleasant site to use but there isn't much in the way of earning potential.
-The surveys give decent rewards but are time consuming to complete.
+* Swagbucks is one of the much more pleasant sites to use, it does crash or get stuck and I haven't had anything fail to reward me.
+It also feels less crippled for Australian users than many other sites.
+The surveys give decent rewards but are time consuming to complete but better than some other sites.
 There's some good app download deals but they don't come up that often.
-There's a lot of daily videos to watch which are enough to reach the daily goals
+There's a lot of daily videos to watch which are enough to reach the daily goals which if reached every day will pay out decently at the end of the month.

+If you're looking for a place to start I would recommend this.